mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]burnin**

-	Tracks brightness of the screen during play and at the end of emulation generates a PNG that can be used to simulate burn-in effects on other games.
+	Tracks brightness of the screen during play and at the end of emulation generates a PNG that can be used to simulate burn-in effects on other systems.
 The resulting PNG is created such that the least used-areas of the screen are fully white (since burned-in areas are darker, all other areas of the screen must be lightened a touch).

 	The intention is that this PNG can be loaded via an artwork file with a low alpha (e.g, 0.1-0.2 seems to work well) and blended over the entire screen.
 The PNG files are saved in the snap directory under the gamename/burnin-<screen.name>.png.
 The default is OFF (*-noburnin*).